waffelz0/BFASM/README.md

 ```
 Statements copy their operands to the first free cells (those in the second half of the tape), perform the operation, and move the result to the desired cell.
 Because of this, the majority of most generated programs are pointer arithmetic (`<` and `>`).

+Since brainfuck has 8-bit cells, operations will silently overflow.
+This is not a bug.

 # Changelog

 ## v0.1